13 Top-Rated Beaches in Huatulco

 The nine bays of Huatulco, known as the Bahias de Huatulco, run the gamut, from developed hotel hot spots to more rugged, out-of-the-way hidden jewels.
 Each bay may even be home to upwards of five different beaches.
 Locals will tell you about their favorites, if you're lucky.
 But many want to keep the more off-the-beaten-path gems all to themselves.

-So where to begin?
-Design the type of Mexican beach vacation that is perfect for your style of travel with our list of the top beaches in Huatulco.
+Design the type of Mexican beach vacation that is perfect for your style of travel with our list of the best beaches in Huatulco.

 1. Playa La Entrega